AM Technical Profile: WBIB

 The translator was granted a permit in September 2023 to move north to a site off Bishop Ridge Road, northeast of West Blocton.
 The move required the use of a directional antenna to protect WQEM in Columbiana, which is one channel over.
 A license to cover for that change was filed in late December 2023.

 In January 2024, a permit was applied to move the translator to 101.1 MHz and relocate the transmit site to a rural area in far western Shelby County near the Pea Ridge community.
 Future plans were said to be a move to 100.9 to better serve Montevallo, Calera and Alabaster.
 That first move to 101.1 MHz in Shelby County was approved in late February 2024 and a license to cover for that facility was filed in early March 2024, with it being heard on air around that same part of the month.
+It also immediately generated a complaint from Crawford's WXJC-FM in Cullman, which is on the same frequency.
 The station was granted another permit to move, this time to 95.1 MHz with 40 watts, on 18 March 2024.
 That site was also reported on the air as soon as the permit was granted, transmitting from a site between Maylene and Montevallo west of the intersection of County Road 22 and County Road 17 in Shelby County.